Merimetso-Code/FreeRTOSSecurity/Exercise3.md

 For this exercise you are required to create two tasks that use a single Mutex to share a local variable.
 Each task is required to perform the following within an infinite loop.
 * Obtain the Mutex.
-* Check to see if the value of the integer is 4294967265.
+* Check to see if the value of the integer is either 4294967265 or 4294967264.
 If it is then to reset the value to zero.
-* To add one to the integer.
+* If Task One, then add one to the integer.
+* If Task Two, then add Two to the integer.
 * Release the Mutex.

 For this exercise you can create the project using the following method.
 Run the MCUXpresso software and then using the following pull down menus create a project.